The 5 Best Leaf Mulchers To Reclaim Your Yard

 Source: CommonSenseHome.com

 Take some of your preferred metal mesh or hardware cloth and make a cone the width of the barrel.
 Use some wire to help the cone keep its shape and secure it.
 You can use the snips to trim the extra material if you want.
 Place the cone at the bottom of the barrel.
-This cone helps keep the burning material centered, so the fire burns hotter and faster.
+The cone helps keep the burning material centered, so the fire burns hotter and faster.

 Take some more of the metal mesh and trim it into a circle roughly the diameter of the burn barrel.
 This will be the lid when the barrel is actively burning.
 Use some additional wire to make a handle – the mesh lid will get very hot when it’s in use.
 The handle will help you take off the lid without putting your hands directly on or over the burn barrel.